Multifidelity sensor placement in Bayesian state estimation problems: Introduction

 In contrast to the single-fidelity setting, multifidelity D-optimal sensor placement has seen much less study.
 The authors in \cite{9152984} suggest a greedy approach that uses column-pivoted QR decomposition for both initialization and refinement, and their experimental results indicate a promising foundation for further study.
+However, direct comparison with our approach is not straightforward because their formulation assumes that the number of cheap and expensive sensors is fixed in advance.
+Thus, their optimization problem focuses on determining sensor locations for a fixed allocation, whereas our formulation jointly optimizes both the sensor allocation and placement under a total budget constraint.
 The authors in \cite{cvxrelax} develop another approach that expresses the inverse of the Fisher information matrix as a sum of rank-one matrices to formulate a convex relaxation of the sensor placement problem, demonstrating strong empirical results.
 Proposed in \cite{Leskovec} is the CELF algorithm, a combination of greedy approaches shown to offer a constant-factor guarantee for a multifidelity sensor placement problem closely related to the setting we consider.
-However, beyond these works, the multifidelity case of D-optimal sensor placement remains largely unexplored in the current literature.
+However, beyond these works, the multifidelity case of D-optimal sensor placement seems to be relatively unexplored in the current literature.
+In this work, we focus on D-optimality due to its computational convenience and widespread use in previous optimal experimental design problems.